Division Schedules & Standings

-The rule for the number of coach pitches allowed was changed for baseball in 2020 and is now consistent with softball rules.
+UPDATE: This Coach Pitch rule only applies to Baseball Pioneer.
+The rule for the number of coach pitches allowed was changed in 2020.
 So how many pitches does a coach really get to throw during coach pitch?
-This one seems simple enough, and yet the math never seems to add up for most coaches and umpires.…
+This one seems simple enough, and yet the math never seems to add up for most coaches and…

 The rule for coach pitch interference was changed for baseball in 2020 and is now consistent with softball rules.
 The coach should make every effort (think Neo in the Matrix) to avoid contact with a hit or thrown ball.
 However, if the coach is hit by the ball, the ball is LIVE and play will…